BrandonZacharie/node-mongod/README.md

 server.open((err) => {
   if (err === null) {
-    // You may now connect a client to the MongoDB server bound to `server.port`.
+    // You may now connect to the MongoDB server.
   }
 });